Derricks of Triumph Hill

 Formerly quiet Pennsylvania hillsides of hemlock woods vanished in the fall of 1866 when oil fever came to Triumph Hill.
 The oil industry was barely seven years old.

-Just 15 miles east of the Edwin Drake’s famous 1859 Oil Creek well at Titusvile, the October 4, 1866, Triumph Hill discovery sparked a rush of uncontrolled development.
+Just 15 miles east of the Edwin Drake’s 1859 first American oil well at Oil Creek well at Titusvile, the October 4, 1866, Triumph Hill discovery sparked a rush of uncontrolled development.